1. Home

 The process of getting help

-• Once you have returned our Request an Appointment form, we will reply by e-mail either sending you a link to enable you to make an appointment or saying that we are unable to assist you.
+• Once you have returned our Book an Appointment form, we will reply by e-mail either sending you a link to enable you to make an appointment or saying that we are unable to assist you.

 • If we cannot help you, we will signpost you another source of advice, if we can.